 Northern Saw-Whet Owls are about the size of a robin, with a round head and no ear tufts.
 They are brown or gray above and have white spots on their wings.
 The underparts are white with brown bars.
 Northern Saw-Whet Owls have yellow eyes and a black beak.

 These are types of owls in New Hampshire that nest in trees, laying 2-5 eggs.
-The female incubates the eggs for 28 days while the male brings her food.
+The female incubates the eggs for 28 days while the male feeds her.
 The young owls fledge (leave the nest) at 4-5 weeks old and are independent at

 11. Boreal Owl

 Unlike the other owl species on this list, Boreal owls are not widely found in New Hampshire.
-In fact, they’re relatively rare in the northeastern United States.
+They’re relatively rare in the northeastern United States.
 They are, however, seasonal winter visitors to the state, so if you happen to be there during the cooler months of the year and have a bit of luck on your side, you might spot one.

 12. Northern Hawk-Owl